destinyae/Cypher/README.md

 -  **Ciphertext Retrieval:** The smart contract implements a view function (e.g., balanceOf) to return the encrypted data (ciphertext) that needs to be re-encrypted.
 This ciphertext is initially encrypted with the FHE blockchain key.

--  **Client-Side Setup:** The dApp initiates a connection to the FHEVM network via fhevmjs and generates a NaCl keypair (public and private keys) to be used for the re-encryption process.
+-  **Client-Side Setup:** The dApp initiates a connection to the FHEVM network via fhevmjs and generates a  public and private keys to be used for the re-encryption process.

 -  **EIP712 Signature:** The dApp creates an EIP712 object containing the public key and contract details, which the user must sign.
 This ensures the re-encryption process is authorized by the user.